Fraser Health is committed to achieving the highest standards in immunization practice.

 3. Influenza vaccine ordered from Fraser Health

-Fraser Health facilities (such as acute care sites or UPCCs)
+Fraser Health facilities (such as acute care sites, primary care or UPCCs)

 • Follow your Fraser Health internal guidance documents regarding reporting requirements.